Beginner

 Before you call the setup done, verify:

-• the bot responds in DM from one approved/allowed sender
+• DM-first success: the bot responds in DM from one approved/allowed sender twice in a row.

 What to tighten first if Telegram feels risky